ixvu/w4111_wiki/physical-design.md

 **Basic B+ Tree: search key <age>**
 ![](https://github.com/shy2116/project1/blob/master/B0.PNG?raw=true)
 - An index has at most 3 pointers corresponding to 3 conditions
-- The search processing for the following image is: 15<17 -> left node of 17 -> 15>14 -> right node of 14 -> 14<15 -> visit the right elements of 14 -> 16>15 -> visit 16 and all the elements on the right of it.  //Some mark should be marked on the image to clarified the search process
+- The search processing for the following image is: 15<17 -> left node of 17 -> 15>14 -> right node of 14 -> 14<15 -> visit the right elements of 14 -> 16>15 -> visit 16 and all the elements on the right of it.

 **Full B+ Tree with additional record pages**
 ![](https://github.com/shy2116/project1/blob/master/B1.PNG?raw=true)